 \section{Evaluation}

 For evaluation, we employ precision, recall and F1 score.
 While F1@10 and recall@10 are the most relevant metrics for the media partners, we also report precision@10, precision@5, recall@5 and F1@5.
 Only keywords which appear in a text (present keywords) were used as a gold standard, since we only evaluate approaches for keyword tagging that are not capable of finding keywords which do not appear in the text.
 Lowercasing and lemmatization (stemming in the case of Latvian) are performed on both the gold standard and the extracted keywords (keyphrases) during the evaluation.
-The results of the evaluation of the best-performing models on all four languages is listed in Table \ref{tab:kw_media_eval}.
+The results of the evaluation on all four languages are listed in Table \ref{tab:kw_media_eval}.

-Results suggest, that neural based approaches, TNT-KID and BERT+BiLSTM-CRF offer comparable performance on all datasets but nevertheless achieve different results for different languages.
+Results suggest, that neural approaches, TNT-KID and BERT+BiLSTM-CRF offer comparable performance on all datasets but nevertheless achieve different results for different languages.
 TNT-KID outperforms BERT-BiLSTM-CRF model according to all the evaluation metrics on the Estonian and Russian news dataset.
 It also outperforms all other methods in terms of precision and F1 score.
-On the other hand, BERT+BiLSTM-CRF preforms better on the Croatian dataset in terms of precision and F1-score.
+On the other hand, BERT+BiLSTM-CRF performs better on the Croatian dataset in terms of precision and F1-score.
 On Latvian TNT-KID achieves top results in terms of F1, while BERT+BiLSTM-CRF offers better precision.
-The proposed TF-IDF tagset matching method performs poorly in most of the cases.
-The exception is the Croatian dataset, where it outperforms TNT-KID according to all criteria but R@10.
-Most likely, this is connected to the distribution of articles in the Croatian train and test set, where we have 47{,}479 train articles and 5{,}277 test articles and a train to test ratio of 8.62.
-In other three languages, the ratio of train to test articles is 1.13 for Latvian, 1.21 for Russian and 1.39 for Estonian.